KhronosGroup/KTX-Software/CONTRIBUTING.md

 3. Make changes to your clone of the repository.
 4. Update or supplement the tests as necessary in this repository and in the [Conformance Test Suite](https://github.com/KhronosGroup/KTX-Software-CTS/).
-5. Submit a pull request against _master_.
+5. Submit a pull request against _main_.

 If you will be generating documentation with or preparing distribution archives, you **must** follow